Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments: Experimental results

+Table \ref{table:cifar_standard} and \ref{table:imagenet} compare the proposed DGM model with conventional ResNet models \cite{he2016deep}.
+The number of feature channels in the standard ResNet model is $(64, 128, 256, 512)$; whereas, in our DGM model, the number of feature channels is $256$ in ResNet-18 and Resnet-34 and $512$ in ResNet-50 across all levels.
+The naming of our DGM model is based on the number of layers used in the image feature pipeline (similar to the standard ResNet model naming convention).
+The standard ResNet models use pooling layers to reduce the spatial dimensions up to $8\times8$ in the final layer, whereas, in our DGM model, the final feature's spatial dimension is $32\times32$.

-Table \ref{table:baseline_cifar} shows that the proposed DGM models perform better than the baselines on both CIFAR datasets.
-The improvement in performance validates the effectiveness of the proposed model.
-We also observe that when the number of parameters in the model is lower (baseline-1$\times$1), we get a higher performance gain with the DGM.
+Table \ref{table:cifar_standard} shows that the proposed DGM models perform better than the standard ResNet models on both CIFAR-10 and CIFAR-100 datasets.
+The DGM model improves the accuracy of $\sim1\%$ on CIFAR-10 and $\sim3\%$ on CIFAR-100.
+Table \ref{table:imagenet} compares the DGM model with the standard ResNet model on the ImageNet dataset.
+We observe that our DGM model is better than the standard ResNet model while using a similar number of parameters but without using any pooling layers.

-\textbf{Comparison with standard ResNet model:} Table \ref{table:cifar_standard} compares the proposed DGM model with conventional ResNet models \cite{he2016deep}.
-In the standard ResNet model, the number of feature channels in each ResNet block is $(64, 128, 256, 512)$, whereas, in our DGM model, the number of feature channels is $256$ across all levels.
-The naming of our DGM model is based on the number of convolution layers used in the image feature pipeline.
-Table \ref{table:cifar_standard} shows that the proposed DGM models perform better than the standard ResNet models on both CIFAR-10 and CIFAR-100 datasets; interestingly, the accuracy of DGM ResNet-18 is better than the standard ResNet-50 model.
-However, the computation cost (in terms of flops) in our DGM model is much higher than conventional ResNet.
-This higher cost is attributable to the fact that we do not reduce the spatial dimension of the image features.
-However, one can reduce the computation cost in image pipeline by using some of the tricks in \cite{howard2017mobilenets} and \cite{sandler2018mobilenetv2}.
-In Table \ref{table:cifar_standard}, DGM ResNet-66* has channel-wise convolutions, which reduces the number of parameters and computation, but performs comparable to DGM model with conventional ResNet layers.
+The computation cost in our DGM model is much higher than conventional ResNet, which is attributable to the fact that we do not reduce the spatial dimension of the image features.
+However, one can reduce the computation cost in the image pipeline using the channel-wise convolution \cite{howard2017mobilenets, sandler2018mobilenetv2}.
+In Table \ref{table:cifar_standard} and \ref{table:imagenet}, DGM MobileNet has very less number of parameters, but performs comparable to DGM model with conventional ResNet layers.
+Details about the computation cost of our model are provided in the supplementary.

-\textbf{Feature visualization:} The final feature vectors can be easily visualized by a reconstruction step as given by (\ref{eq:moment_reconstruct}).
-It highlights the relevant regions of the image that contribute to final decision.
-Figure \ref{fig:cifar_vis} shows \textit{Level-4} feature visualization as a heatmap for few randomly selected images from CIFAR-100 dataset for our DGM models and baseline ResNet-9 model.
-The heatmap from the baseline is diffuse, making it hard to glean detailed object shape, whereas the heatmap from the DGM models capture the shape much more clearly while also improving the classification accuracy.

-Figure \ref{fig:cifar_vis} compares visualization from DGM ResNet-1$\times$1 and DGM ResNet-9 models.
-In DGM ResNet-1$\times$1 model, the heatmap is sparser compared to DGM ResNet-9.
-This sparsity shows inefficiency of geometric moments in capturing local image features when compared to the CNN models with kernel size $3\times3$ or larger.